opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 The `BaseExtensionRestHandler` class provides many useful methods for exception handling in requests, including a `RouteHandler` class that eases logical separation of multiple `Route` choices.

-For the CRUD extension example, we'll implement one REST route for each option and delegate to the appropriate handler function, although each one could be in its own file:
+For the CRUD extension example, you'll implement one REST route for each option and delegate it to the appropriate handler function, although each one could be in its own file:

 ```java
 import java.util.List;